Lee.org

 Comments Closed:

 I have closed comments on this post.
 If you have something to say about your situation, read ALL of the comments below first.
 Read them all the way to the end and you’ll know what to do.
-DO NOT EMAIL ME if you have a question about how you can beat your NJ speeding ticket.
-Read my original post and the follow-up comments.
+DO NOT EMAIL ME questions.

 Tree!